2018 new phone release calendar

 We noted above that LG's flagship phone launches may no longer be annual, but we're still expecting an update to the V series in 2018.

-It is rumoured that we'll see an update to the LG V30+ at MWC 2018 in the form of an LG V30+'a', which features enhanced AI.
+We've seen an update to the LG V30+ at MWC 2018 in the form of an LG V30S ThinQ, which features enhanced AI.
 The LG V40 wouldn't be announced until later in the year - potentially September in line with IFA 2018.

 Rumours are thin on the ground, though it's likely we're looking at another OLED FullVision phablet here with a 6in screen and some tasty hardware.
 However, it's worth pointing out that the G7 is now expected to feature a 6.1in MLCD+ display.